Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 If you recruit workers across different continents, you must consider differences in work culture and time constraints.
 For example, public holidays may differ and some weekends may start on Fridays.

-So, you can easily implement a 9 to 5 work schedule and streamline your workflow if you run a local team.
-Whereas, allowing workers to choose their time in a geographically diverse team will be the right thing to do.
+So, you can easily implement a 9 to 5 schedule and streamline your workflow if you run a local team.
+Whereas, allowing employees to choose their time in a geographically diverse team will be the right thing to do.

 What Kind of Projects Do You Handle?